 “I’m finished!”
 Maggie exclaimed, placing the comb on the dresser and stepping aside to observe her work.
-“I must say that considering the texture of your hair, I did a great job!”
-Although Maggie seemed to be patting herself on the back, she had a frustrated frown on her face.
+“I must say that considering the texture of your hair, I did a magnificent job!”
+Although Maggie seemed to pat herself on the back, she had a frustrated frown on her face.

 “Will you be joining Lord Finley for breakfast?”
 Maggie finally said after a long pause.